Self-Driving-Car-NDegree-M-Russo/CarND-P2-Traffic-Sign-Classifier/writeup.md

 As a final step in the project I have added a visualization for the first layer of the network, fed with the first image obtained from the web.

-I believe it's interesting to notice how at this layers the network seems to "see" moslty changes in contours, with the circular boundaries of the sign getting evidenced, even if this is not yet enough to classify.
+I believe it's interesting to notice how at this layer the network seems to "see" moslty changes in contours, with the circular boundaries of the sign getting evidenced, even if this is not yet enough to classify.

 I feel this kind of analysis would prove helpful in eventual refactoring of the proposed architecture.